systemcarl/weblog/articles/devlogs/blank/content-template.md

 With this, the application's component framework
     and [underlying theming system] was already in place.
 The update now added [a very simple landing page]
-    including the implementation of [the website's visual design].
+    including the implementation of [the website's visual design mock-up].

-This next step was to create a basic, stylized landing page to provide a brief
+The basic, stylized landing page provided a brief
     personal introduction.
 Working from the design mock-up, I decided to include as little content as
     possible without having to revisit the design later.